wasi-shah/Docker-AKS/AKS DevOps/How to create custom Self-hosted Windows agents/Readme.md

 pool:
   vmImage: ubuntu-latest # This is the default if you don't specify a pool or vmImage.

-To use a private pool with no demands:
+Make sure you have set the pipeline to use a private pool with no demands:

+# For build
+  jobs:
+  - job: Build
+    displayName: Build
+    pool: Default

+# For deployment
+  jobs:
+  - deployment: Deploy
+    condition: and(succeeded(), not(startsWith(variables['Build.SourceBranch'], 'refs/pull/')))
+    displayName: Deploy
-pool: MyPool
+    pool: Default

 Pool and agent names